Learning Sparse Graphon Mean Field Games: DETAILS ON LEARNING LPGMFGS

-\section{Details on Learning LPGMFGs}
+\section{DETAILS ON LEARNING LPGMFGS}

 Before we prove the theoretical results on learning LPGMFGs, we introduce some terminology and technical details that were not included in the main text for space reasons.
 Our implementation is based on \cite{cui2021learning} (MIT license).
 For Figure~\ref{fig:network-compare}, we used data from \cite{rozemberczki2019gemsec} (GPL-3.0 license).
 The dataset from \cite{rozemberczki2019gemsec} contains mutual likes among verified Facebook pages of TV shows that were obtained from public APIs.
 Thus, the data set does not contain any personal information of individuals and no person is identifiable.
-Our code is given in the supplemental material.
+Our code is available online\footnote{Link: \url{https://github.com/ChrFabian/Learning_sparse_GMFGs}}.
 The total amount of compute to reproduce our work amounts to approximately 2 days on a 64 core AMD Epyc processor and 64 GB of RAM.
 No GPUs were used in this research.

 \paragraph{Equivalence Classes.} For learning LPGMFGs, we apply the well-known equivalence class method, see for example \cite{cui2021learning}.
 Therefore, we discretize the continuous spectrum of agents $\mathcal{I}$ into $M + 1$ disjoint subsets.
 Formally, we consider a grid of agents $\bc{\alpha_m}_{0\leq m \leq M}$ with $\alpha_m = m /100$ where each $\alpha_m$ is associated with a policy $\pi^{\alpha_m}\in \mathcal{P} \bc{\mathcal{U}}^{\mathcal{T}}$ and a mean field $\mu^{\alpha_m} \in \mathcal{P} \bc{\mathcal{X}}^{\mathcal{T}}$.
 Then, each agent $\alpha \in \brk{0,1}$ follows the policy $\pi^{\alpha_m}$ of the agent at grid point $\alpha_m$ closest to $\alpha$.
 Thus, there are $M+ 1$ intervals such that $\mathcal{I} = \bigcup_{m =0}^M \tilde{\mathcal{I}}_m$ with $\tilde{\mathcal{I}}_m = \big[ \frac{m - 1/2}{M}, \frac{m+1/2}{M}\big)$ for $0< m < M$,$\tilde{\mathcal{I}}_0 = \big[ 0, \frac{1}{2 M} \big]$, and $\tilde{\mathcal{I}}_M = \big[ \frac{M- 1}{M}, 1 \big]$.
 Note that all agents in an interval follow the same policy.
 For any fixed policy ensemble $\boldsymbol{\pi} \in \boldsymbol{\Pi}$ we define